MicrosoftDocs/winrt-api/windows.applicationmodel.store/currentapp_requestproductpurchaseasync_1631257175.md

 > [!NOTE]
 > [RequestProductPurchaseAsync(String, Boolean)](currentapp_requestproductpurchaseasync_1631257175.md) may be altered or unavailable for releases after Windows 8.1.
 Instead, use [RequestProductPurchaseAsync(String)](currentapp_requestproductpurchaseasync_2091240017.md).

-Requests the purchase of an in-app product.
+Requests the purchase of an add-on (also called an in-app product or IAP).
 Additionally, calling this method displays the UI that is used to complete the transaction via the Windows Store.

 ## -parameters
 ### -param productId
-Specifies the id of the in-app product.
+The product ID of the add-on to purchase.

 ### -param includeReceipt
 Determines if the method should return the receipts for the specified *productId.*